wolfv6/keybrd/tutorials/tutorial_1_breadboard_keyboard.md

 Static electricity can damage a microcontroller in ways that are hard to trouble shoot.

 I live in a desert on a carpeted floor and get zapped by door knobs regularly.
-Whenever I handle microcontrollers I:
+Here is the ESD precaution I take whenever I handle a microcontroller:

 1. Touch the bare metal on the back of my desktop computer (its grounded).
 2. Then while still touching to the computer, touch the metal USB connector case on the microcontroller.